thmasq/touhou-sokoban/README.md

 # Touhou Sokoban!
   This is a small project that I decided to make on my own to learn how to use the Rust programming language on a real release for people to enjoy.
 I folowed some tutorials on the ggez game engine and forked some projects that were already using it correctly and this helped me learn quite a lot.
   I intend to keep working on this project and update the old dependencies to their newest version soon™.
 The codebase will likely change a bit when the dependencies are updated, and some assets will be changed when I have enough knowledge to implement them correctly.

+# Instructions and how to run
+#### Windows
+Download the source code from the releases or from the repository itself if you want to run on the bleeding edge.
+Paste the windows binary inside that folder and run it.
+The binary must be in the root of the folder that contains the data and resources folders.
+You may delete the rest if you want to.
+Inside the data folder there is a file named game_data.json.
+It changes what level the game is going to load when you run the executable.
+Currently only level 1 and 2 are populated.
+#### Linux
+##### Alert
+This version of the ggez engine has a bug that will intantly crash the game when you hover the mouse over the game window on X11 (wayland is still untested).
+If the mouse is over the spot where the window will spawn, it will also crash.
+The only way to fix that is by updating the engine, but that's still a to-do.
+##### How to run
+Download the source code from the releases or from the repo itself if you want to run it on the bleeding edge.
+Paste the linux elf binary inside the folder and run it.
+The binary must be in the root of the folder containing the data and resources folders.
+You may delete the others if you aren't interested in compiling the code yourself.
+Inside the data folder there is a file named game_data.json.
+It changes what level the game is going to load when it is ran.
+Currently only level 1 and 2 are populated.
+#### Compiling it yourself
+You need rust and cargo installed in order to compile the game.
+It can be compiled by running the command cargo build updated, and it will be compiled to ./target/release/ .
+If you want to cross compile it on Linux this might help https://wiki.archlinux.org/title/Rust#Windows
 # Credits
 #### Olivia
 I would like to thank Olivia Ifrim for her comprehensive guide on how to use the ggez game engine.
 It clarified and helped me learn how to use it, and why each function, method, enum or macro was being used.
 Do check out her repo on that.
 Her code examples and books are very comprehensive. https://github.com/iolivia/rust-sokoban